wizardyesterday/AutomaticGainControl/README.txt

 6.0 Closing Remarks.

-This document has provided a description of an implementation of an AGG algorithm that was wrottem in the C programming language.
+This document has provided a description of an implementation of an AGG algorithm that was written in the C programming language.
 The advanage to using C is that the algorithm can be used for both C programs as well as C++.